jtobin/jtobin.github.io/_posts/2016-02-16-encoding-independence-statically.md

 scheme](https://medium.com/@jaredtobin/practical-recursion-schemes) that can be used to succinctly consume a 'Model'.
 Here I'm using it to propagate uncertainty through the model by sampling from it ancestrally in a top-down manner.
-The 'MWC.beta' and 'MWC.bernoulli' functions are samplng functions from the *mwc-probability* library, and the resulting type 'Prob m a' is a simple probability monad type based on sampling functions.
+The 'MWC.beta' and 'MWC.bernoulli' functions are sampling functions from the *mwc-probability* library, and the resulting type 'Prob m a' is a simple probability monad type based on sampling functions.